amentumspace/file_unittest/README.md

 - In both cases once the user is satified with the results, the .new files can be renamed with .txt  extension and the .txt files can be checked into the git repo

+### Comitting test result files to source control
+Once the output *.txt* files have been satisfactorily generated as in the previous step, they should be checked into source control so that they can be used as the benchmark for future runs.